 This healthcare professional may also schedule follow-up appointments and referrals to specialists.
 They do all of this while ensuring compliance with HIPAA and similar regulations and keeping up-to-date with changes in medical terminology and codes.

-What Does a Medical Scribe Do to Gain Training?
+What Does a Scribe Do to Gain Training?

 Becoming a scribe requires a strong foundation in medical terminology, anatomy, and psychiatry.
 This knowledge is essential for understanding the medical language used by doctors and other healthcare professionals and accurately transcribing patient information into electronic records.

-Many employers provide on-the-job training for scribes.
-Besides this training, certification programs can help increase a medical scribe's knowledge and skills and make them more competitive in the job market.
+Many employers provide a training program for scribes.
+Besides this training, certification programs can help increase a scribe’s knowledge and skills and make them more competitive in the job market.

 Pros and Cons of Becoming a Medical Scribe

-Some advantages of becoming a medical scribe include gaining valuable experience in the medical field, having several career paths to choose from, and being in a personally fulfilling line of work.
+Some advantages of getting a medical scribe job include gaining valuable experience in the medical field, having several career paths to choose from, and being in a personally fulfilling line of work.

 However, it is also important to consider the potential downsides of the job, such as a fast-paced work environment, narrow margin for error, and the possibility of burnout.